 Here are the answers to some key questions:

 What is SWIFT?
-In general, when we talk about sending an international wire, we are talking about sending payment messages over the SWIFT FIN Network.
-SWIFT is a global member-owned cooperative and the world’s leading provider of secure financial messaging services.
+In general, when we talk about sending an international wire, we are talking about sending payment messages over the SWIFT Financial Network.
+The Society for Worldwide Interbank Financial Telecommunication (SWIFT) is a global member-owned cooperative and the world’s leading provider of secure financial messaging services.
 It is a service that U.S. Bank and over 11,000 entities worldwide use for initiating cross-border payments to more than 200 countries.

-“The first eight characters are known as the BIC8,” Griffin says.
+“The first eight characters are known as the BIC8,” Hosmer says.
 “If we add a three-character branch code to the end, it will further identify which area of the bank it's going to.
-The full 11-digit BIC Code is the one our customer would give to their customers overseas if they wanted to receive the wire at U.S. Bank”
+The full 11-digit BIC Code is the one our customer would give to their customers overseas if they wanted to receive the wire at U.S. Bank.”

 The key for successful international wire payments is asking the receiver for all the information necessary for the payment.
 In addition to the SWIFT BIC and IBAN, you need to know information about who you are paying, for example their name and address, and country of their bank.